 We encourage you to contact the state or county agency that is writing the rule.
 It is important for them to hear directly from the businesses they will be affecting.

 Submit testimony to SBRRB

-For existing rules
+Submit changes to existing rules

-Submit a regulation for review
+Suggest a regulation for review

 Petition for regulatory review

 There is an option to submit a Petition for Regulatory Review to a specific agency, in accordance with HRS §201M-6, and a copy sent to the SBRRB.
 Within sixty (60) days, the agency is required to submit a written response to SBRRB.